alanng10/Lang/Docue/a.md

 It refers to thin that is applicable to all.

 The letter "U" refers to part that is applicable to all.
+It refers to unison that is applicable to all.

 The letter "V" refers to present that is applicable to all.
 It refers to view that is applicable to all.